DevelopingAgility/docs/docs/running-competitions/timing.md

-Have a look at the work order image and you'll see two new additions to the work order PDF.

-The first is the "At" column, showing when a routine is expected to be on the floor.
+# Tracking session timing

+When a work order is generated, an estimated time for when each routine will be perform is calculated.
+This is shown in the "ETR" column (*Estimated Time of Routine*) in the work order PDFs.

-The second is the suggested time when a refresher/restroom break for the judges should occur.
+You will also see when suggested times for a judges refresher/restroom break should occur.

-As a competition coordinator you can use this information to keep track of your session's overall progress and know how early or late a session is running.
-Now when you need to go and tell the judges to hurry it up a little, you can tell them exactly how late they are!
-You'll be their favourite person!
+As the competition coordinator you can use this information to keep track of your session's overall progress and know how early or late a session is running.

-### Here's how it works
+## Timing visibility for judges

+When judges are using electronic score entry, a timing indicator will be shown on the score entry screen.

+If a session is running more than a few minutes late, a timing warning be shown indicating how many minutes behind the session is.
+This will be visible to all judges as a way of encouraging them to work a little more efficiently.

+Similarly, as soon as one judge has entered their scores for a routine, all other judges will see a a 20 second countdown timer on their submit button.
+If the countdown time expires, the button will change colour to orange to indicate they are running late.

+### How Estimated Times are determined

+Under the hood, here's what happens.

-1. We find the competition start time for the session.
-If there's no start time, we'll try the general warmup time instead.
+1. We start with the competition start time for the session.
+If no start time exists, we fall back to the general warmup time instead.
+If no times exist, we can't produce an estimated time.
-1. We add the duration of each routine (based on the level definition) and time for gymnasts to transition to/from the floor when each routine should start.
+2. We then determine the duration of a routine from the level definition, and add time for gymnasts to transition to/from the floor to determine when each routine should start.
-    * Scratched routines will be skipped and do not count toward the session timing.
+    * Any scratched routines will be ignored.
-1. The standard transition time is 60 seconds per routine.
-It is 45 seconds when judging panels are operating in tandem.
+3. The transition times are set at 60 seconds per routine when there are single panels in operation, and 45 seconds when judging panels are alternating (i.e. 2 panels, 1 floor)
-1. For long sessions (over 2 hours), we'll include a judges rest break.
-If you go over 4 hours, there's a second break.
+4. Every 2 hours, we add a judges rest break.
-1. We provide a suggested time for that break based on a few simple rules
+5. We determine a suggested time for that break based on a few simple rules
-    * If a rotation starts less than 15 minutes before the break, move it to the start of the rotation
+    * If a rotation starts less than 15 minutes before the break, we bring the break forward to the before start of the rotation
-    * If a rotation ends less than 25 minutes after the break, delay it until the next rotation
+    * If a rotation ends less than 25 minutes after the break, we delay the break until the end of the rotation
-    * Otherwise take the break mid-rotation
+    * Otherwise we take the break mid-rotation

-If you do something different, let us know.
-Feedback is always welcome!

-#### This is only for the Work Order PDFs

-Making routine times too visible might create extra pressure on competition organisers and judging panels to be on time.
+#### Considerations

-We also know that it's common for the initial routines in a session to take a little longer while the judges fall into their rhythm, and that time can be caught up once they hit their groove.
+It's common for the initial routines in a session to take a little longer as the judges find their rhythm and align their judging, and more so early in a competition season.
+While that time can often be caught up as the session progress, it can also be a pattern of behaviour.

-And finally we know that judges breaks can shift to different times based on unexpected events, or simple things like judges drinking a little too much water before the session starts! 😀

-As such, RG Scores will only show an "Estimated Time of Routine" (ETR) on Work Order PDFs.
-This timing information will not be visible anywhere else in the system.

-Finally, since we work out the break time on the fly, we don't currently let you adjust when a suggested break occurs.
-We may adjust this in the future, but we'd like you to try this approach first and give us feedback.

-Thanks!
-And good luck with your next competition, whenever that may be!
+We would encourage head judges to work with their panels to not fall more than 5 minutes behind.

+We would also encourage competition coordinators to include some buffer time (10-15 minutes) in their session plans to allow for unexpected events such as injuries and excessive delays that can occur with split judging panels.